Ease of Use

 The “meaty” tools hide behind a subscription wall.
-Only Robinhood Gold members can access Nasdaq Totalview Level-2 Market and Morningstar for $5 per month.
+Only Robinhood Gold members who pay the $5 monthly subscription fee can access Nasdaq Level II Market and Morningstar.

-Robinhood allows for fractional shares, which allow you to buy into equity with less than the value of one full share.
+Robinhood allows for fractional share purchases, which allow you to buy into equity with less than the value of one full share.
 For example, you can buy $5 worth of Amazon or Bitcoin, even if one share is currently worth thousands of dollars.
-You’ll end up with a portion of one share, say, 0.02.
+You’ll end up with a portion of one share.

-Automate your investment plan by setting up a dollar amount purchase of your choice.
-For example, you can plan to send $10 every month on the 15th from your checking account to buy shares of XXX.
+Automate your investment plan by setting up a dollar-amount purchase of your choice.
+For example, you can plan to send $10 every month on the 15th from your checking account to buy shares of a particular stock.
 Robinhood will buy the shares for you based on the current value.

 More advanced traders may be willing to pay $5 per month to upgrade to Robinhood Gold.
-The main selling point is the research tools (Morningstar and Level II Market Data) and trading on margin, which is basically trading on borrowed money.
-However, margin trading and more advanced research tools are typically offered for free at competing brokerages.
+The main selling points are the research tools, which include Morningstar and Nasdaq Level II market data, and the ability to trade on margin, which is basically trading on borrowed money.
+However, more advanced research tools are typically offered for free at competing brokerages.

 Robinhood doesn’t charge trading fees or commissions but there are other possible fees, which can be avoided if you are aware of them: